Gozo Feast in Summer after sunset with church and festive lights and traditional ornaments festi ghawdex 2026

 Food stalls sell traditional sweets and nougat.
 Families gather in the square.
 Decorations hang above narrow streets.
 The mood blends devotion, pride and celebration.

-How to Plan Around a Gozo Festa
+How to Plan Around Gozo Festas in 2026

 When to go